South African Translators’ Institute SATI Bursary South Africa 2023 – 2024

 ABOUT THE COMPANY – SATI

 The South African Translators’ Institute (SATI), founded in 1956, is a professional association for all language practice professionals (including interpreters; translators; proofreaders; editors; copywriters; terminologists; text reviewers and others involved within the language practice industry) within South Africa.

-In 1993, SATI formed a Development Committee, with the goal of collect funds to award to deserving students pursuing their translation or interpreting studies.
+In 1993, SATI formed a Development Committee, with the goal of collecting funds to award to deserving students pursuing their translation or interpreting studies.

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

-- Enrolled in a tertiary institution in South Africa
+- You must be enrolled and studying at a recognised tertiary institution in South Africa

-- Achieved a minimum overall average of 65% for for all language practice subjects in 2018
+- You must have achieved a minimum overall average of 65% for all subjects in language practice, for the 2023 academic year.

 - ID document (certified copy)